coribald/UsoNatsuBetterController/README.md

 ## Notes

-- This plugin targets the exported Unity Mono/Naninovel build the mod was developed against.
+- This plugin targets the v1.05 Steam release of the game.
-- Trigger axes and d-pads are inconsistent across Unity legacy input setups, so `LB` / `RB` scrolling is the primary path.
+- Trigger axes and d-pads are inconsistent across Unity legacy input setups, so `LB` / `RB` scrolling was the easiest fallback path I managed.

 ## How It Works